 Updated April 2021; Estimated reading time: 2 minutes

-Experiential Marketing: buy Pregabalin cheap Not all product categories are the same.
+Experiential Marketing: how to buy Seroquel without a prescription Not all product categories are the same.

 When setting expectations with the brand team, it is critical to carefully consider where you expect sales to be generated.
 You have only a few sources.
 You’ll drive sales at your experiential marketing activation, because you’re either converting customers of the competition, introducing new consumers to the category, or increasing consumption of current customers.
 That’s it.
 Understanding why you’re selling on-site starts there – then you can start to incorporate sampling in experiential marketing.

 People buy different product categories in different patterns.

 If the consumer stocked up on toothpaste last week, you’re not likely to sell to them a tube today, no matter how compelling your event set is.
 However, they may buy orange juice or beer today, even if they bought their preferred brand yesterday.
 They’ll just drink a little more today.

 Reaching the right person at the right time.

 We recently found that hand sales were low when the team activated in the morning, but in the early evening, things changed significantly.
 That was because the target consumer was stopping by the store on the way home from work for their regular “what’s for dinner” shopping trip.
 Time of day matters, because, although target consumers different may be different, nonetheless, they all share common patterns.
 Tap into the right pattern for your sampling experiential marketing target, and you’ll see the returns.

 Don’t ignore seasonality with experiential marketing sampling

 You are less likely to sell sunscreen in the winter.
 You’d be surprised how often seasonality is not taken into consideration.
 The opposite is also true.
 Position the brand as a special gift for that special someone around the holidays, and you’ll see the great returns.
 That’s a time when we observe 50% sample conversion rates.